What Are the Dummy Pronouns?

-Dummy pronouns (or expletive pronouns) may seem weird and confusing at first, but when you get to know them, they are not really that abnormal, and frankly, they are quite useful.
+Dummy pronouns (or expletive pronouns) may seem weird and confusing at first, but when you get to know them, they are not really that unusual, and frankly, they are quite useful.

 They only exist to fulfill a syntactical requirement without actually providing any meanings.
 It's necessary for you to know that they cannot replace a noun, phrase, or clause.